 Looking for help with the 2017-18 Common Application Essay?
 Below CEA’s Founder, Stacey Brook, breaks down all you need to know about this year’s prompts.

-Hello students and parents of the future class of 2022!
+Hello, students and parents of the future class of 2022!
 The time has come.
-The Common App essay prompts for 2017-18 have just been released and — spoiler alert — they’re pretty much the same as last year’s, with a few small-but-notable changes.
-Of the five prompts we have come to know and love so well, two remain exactly the same, and the three have undergone minor makeovers to expand the reach of each question and the breadth of a student’s potential responses.
+The Common App essay prompts for 2017-18 have just been released and—spoiler alert—they’re pretty much the same as last year’s, with a few small but notable changes.
+Of the five prompts we have come to know and love so well, two remain exactly the same, and three have undergone minor makeovers to expand the reach of each question and the breadth of a student’s potential responses.
 The Common App has also added two new prompts to the pot, one of which is a return to the much-coveted “topic of your choice.”
 (Cue the confetti!)
 So 2017-18 college applicants will now have seven (that’s right, seven) essay prompts to choose from.
-All of these changes are good news for applicants who are freer than ever to explore essay topics of all tones, styles and subjects, and who now have a few extra cues at their fingertips to help ignite their creativity.
+All of these changes are good news for applicants, who are freer than ever to explore essay topics of all tones, styles, and subjects, and who now have a few extra cues at their fingertips to help ignite their creativity.
 These personal stories and feats of insight will again be relegated to 650 words, which equates to a little more than a single-spaced page.
-We happen to believe that is the perfect amount of space in which to make a quick and powerful impression with admissions (or write a comprehensive fan letter to Beyoncé), so as far as we’re concerned, you’re golden.
+We happen to believe this is the perfect amount of space in which to make a quick and powerful impression with admissions (or write a comprehensive fan letter to Beyoncé), so as far as we’re concerned, you’re golden.

 The Common App’s Prompt #1 is the Old Faithful of essay questions.
 It’s been around for years and offers all the flexibility an applicant could ask for from a prompt, with just enough direction to get those creative fountains flowing.
-Focus on the key words “background,” “identity,” “interest” and “talent” and use them as launch points for your brainstorming.
-What about your history, personality, hobbies or accomplishments might be worth highlighting for an admission officer?
+Focus on the key words “background,” “identity,” “interest,” and “talent” and use them as launch points for your brainstorming.
+What about your history, personality, hobbies, or accomplishments might be worth highlighting for an admissions officer?
 It can be something as small as seeing an episode of a television show (are you living life in the Upside Down?) or as large as the struggle of moving to a foreign country (especially if you had to leave behind grandma’s cooking).
-The most important thing to consider for this prompt is that your subject and/or perspective is dynamic; specific to you and who you are and no one else.
+The most important thing to consider for this prompt is that your subject and/or perspective is dynamic and specific to you and who you are and no one else.

 Some questions to ask yourself as you brainstorm: